10-3-pursuit/unit-full-stack-web-development/pern-crud/lesson-notes/README.md

 The new and edit views are already set up for you.

-- Go to your bookmarks back-end app and get it started.
+- Go to your bookmarks backend app and get it started.
+(If you do not have a working copy you can `fork` and `clone` this one: [class-db-bookmarks-backend](https://github.com/10-3-pursuit/class-db-bookmarks-backend))
-- Open a new tab in the terminal, do not shut down your bookmarks back-end app.
+- Open a new tab in the terminal, do not shut down your bookmarks backend app.
 - Navigate up and out of the bookmarks app.
 Confirm you are not already inside a git repository.
-- Fork the [starter-pern-crud](https://github.com/pursuit-curriculum-resources/starter-pern-crud) in your class GitHub Organization.
+- Fork the [class-db-bookmarks-frontend](https://github.com/10-3-pursuit/class-db-bookmarks-frontend) in your class GitHub Organization.
-- `git clone` the forked repository.
+- `git clone` the forked repository inside your parent folder.
 - `npm install` to install dependencies already included in the `package.json`.
 - `touch .env`